-- for which the selection is subject to approval by the Monitoring Committee, contracting and implementation process is simplified in relation to regular projects; - which has a reasonable budget drafted on the basis of simplified costs options; - which is to be settled on the basis of achievement of project indicators; - in which the investment costs (works, supplies) and the infrastructure component are of auxiliary character and do not exceed 30% of the EU grant; - that lasts no longer than 12 months, unless otherwise decided; - that contributes to the Programme and its objectives; - that has a strong and evident cross-border aspect; - that is ready for implementation; - that fulfils the partnership criteria.
+- has a reasonable budget drafted on the basis of simplified costs options; - shall be settled on the basis of achievement of project indicators; - has an implementation period up to 12 months, unless otherwise decided; - clearly contributes to the Programme and its objectives; - has a strong and evident cross-border character; - is ready for implementation; - does not constitute state aid; - fulfils the partnership criteria.

-It is intended to give support to microprojects offering mainly non-investment activities promoting cooperation, building of new cross-border citizens' contacts, enabling the inhabitants to jointly create actions, exchange of good practices in the Programme area, exchange of experiences and social initiatives related i.e., to education, art, culture, tourism, environment, heritage.
-Touristic and cultural events, promotion and cultivation of common traditions of the borderland areas, trainings, conferences, meetings, workshops, cross-border cooperation between schools and higher education institutions, NGOs, public administration, research and scientific centres, cultural entities, etc. will be supported.
-Favourable conditions will be created with a view to facilitate mutual contacts between bordering communities and institutions including integration activities.
-Projects focusing on transfer of innovative solutions, other actions related to cultural diversity as well as development of local communities will also be targeted through microprojects.
+It is intended to give support to small projects offering mainly non-investment activities promoting:

+- cooperation, building of new cross-border citizens' contacts, enabling the inhabitants to jointly create actions, exchange of good practices in the Programme area, exchange of experiences and social initiatives related i.e., to education, art, culture, tourism, heritage.
+Touristic and cultural events, promotion and cultivation of common traditions of the borderland areas, training, conferences, meetings, workshops, cross-border cooperation between schools and higher education institutions, NGOs, public administration, research and scientific centres, cultural entities, etc. will be supported.
+Projects focusing on transfer of innovative solutions, other actions related to cultural diversity as well as development of local communities will also be targeted through small projects; - cooperation for the protection and improvement of the state of the environment, especially in smaller communities.
+Small projects shall focus on prevention, minimisation, sorting, reuse and recycling measures as well as residual waste treatment for households.